No Churn Cherry Ice Cream

 About No Churn Cherry Ice Cream:

 There’s a little secret to making this ice cream.
 Cherry Pie Filling.
 Yep!
 You heard me right!
-In this case, I used my Homemade Cherry Pie Filling, which I think is part of the deliciousness, but I don’t see why a canned Cherry Pie Filling couldn’t be used if you’re in a hurry.
+In this case, I used my Homemade Cherry Pie Filling, which I think is part of the deliciousness, but I don’t see why a canned Cherry Pie Filling couldn’t be used if you’re in a hurry; it will be a lot sweeter.

 This ice cream has a lusciousness about it and I think it’s the filling that’s responsible.
-All the juices mingle with the cream, and if you don’t mix it in to well, you get streaks and variation in the base that’s super appealing.
+All the juices mingle with the cream, and if you don’t mix it in too well, you get streaks and variation in the base that’s super appealing.
 The actual cherries get broken down into bits and pieces; you won’t want to go too far because it’s so nice to have smaller flavorful bits along with some that are a bit larger and provide a kind of burst of flavor.

 Home-made Cherry Pie Filling